How to Meal Prep without Becoming Overwhelmed

 Make it fun and interesting

 Please do not cook chicken for the whole week if you know you get bored with food easily.
-You may have to cook two meats for the week and eat chicken half of the week a different meat the other half.
+You may have to cook two types of meat for the week and eat chicken half of the week and a different meat the other half.
 This goes for veggies as well and anything else you cook.
 Cook at least 4 veggies for your meal prep as to not grow tired of the same foods.
 As an incentive for the monotony consider having one day a week where you get to treat yourself.
 Maybe you get to eat a small serving of ice cream as a pat on the back for sticking to your meal prep meals.
 Or perhaps you will go to a restaurant as your special treat.
-After a while you’ll be able to identify which meals work for you.
-You may find that eating chicken 3 nights a week is fine but anything more than that is a no go for you.
+After a while, you’ll be able to identify which meals work for you.
+You may find that eating chicken 3 nights a week is fine but anything more than that is a no-go for you.
 Then you can adjust your meal prep staples accordingly.

 Maintaining a healthy lifestyle doesn’t have to be hard.
 You can have fun with it.
-Every 3 months treats yourself to a “prize” for sticking to it.
+Every 3 months treat yourself to a “prize” for sticking to it.
 Why not join a yoga class after 3 months.
 After 6 months go ahead and buy that fabulous dress or suit you’ve been eyeing.
 Make a list of all of your favorite healthy dishes and experiment (after getting meal prep down of course).
 If you haven’t experienced the awesomeness that is Pinterest by now you are missing out.
 You can find everything there.
 That’s how I first got inspired to start meal prepping myself!
 Buy a cute notebook to write down your Meal Prep plan.

 Remember January was all about being positive.
 Therefore your positive mindset should help you conquer meal prepping and succeed.
 Leave a comment and let me know how meal prepping is going for you.